 HARRISBURG – Rep. Ryan Mackenzie (R-Berks/Lehigh) said that while Gov. Tom Wolf’s budget proposal focused on many of the right spending priorities, the suggested tax increases would negatively impact everyday Pennsylvanians.

 HARRISBURG – Rep. Tom Quigley (R-Montgomery) was present when Gov. Tom Wolf outlined his proposed budget plan for fiscal year 2015-16 before a joint session of the General Assembly today in Harrisburg.
 Wolf’s plan would spend $33.8 billion, a 16 percent increase over this year’s budget.
 It also includes a litany of tax increases, including personal income and sales tax increases.

-HARRISBURG – Rep. Kate Harper (R-Montgomery) issued the following statement in response to the severance tax proposal offered today by Gov. Tom Wolf:
+HARRISBURG – Rep. Ryan Warner (R-Fayette/Westmoreland) issued the following statement in response to Gov. Tom Wolf’s budget proposal:

 HARRISBURG – Majority Leader Dave Reed (R-Indiana) today said House Republicans will thoroughly examine Gov. Tom Wolf’s proposed $33.8 billion dollar budget and his entire spending plan for fiscal year 2015-16.

 HARRISBURG – As a member of the House Appropriations Committee, Rep. Kurt Masser (R-Columbia/Montour/Northumberland) made the following statement after Gov. Tom Wolf outlined his 2015-16 budget plan before a joint session of the General Assembly today:

 HARRISBURG – Rep. Joe Hackett (R-Delaware) released the following statement following Gov. Tom Wolf’s budget address to the Legislature.
 Wolf proposed a budget that includes spending of $33.8 billion, an increase in spending of 16 percent over this fiscal year: